qingfengxia/Cfd/README.md

 - config the solver setting in property editor data tab on the left combi panel, by single click sovler object
 - double click mesh object to refine mesh
-- hide the mesh and show hte part, so part surface can be select in creatation of boundary condition
+- hide the mesh and show the part, so part surface can be select in creatation of boundary condition
 - add boundary conditions by click the toolbar item, and link surface and bondary value
 - double click solver object to bring up the SolverControl task panel